Squash at the 2018 Commonwealth Games

-Squash at the 2018 Commonwealth Games was held at the Oxenford Studios on the Gold Coast, Australia from April 5 to 15.
+Squash at the 2018 Commonwealth Games was the sixth appearance of the Squash at the Commonwealth Games.
+The squash events at the 2018 Commonwealth Games was held at the Oxenford Studios on the Gold Coast, Australia, from April 5 to 15.
 A total of five events were scheduled to be held, two each for men and women and a mixed doubles event.
 It was the sixth appearance of squash in the commonwealth games.